-This pattern is named Bulkhead because it resembles the sectioned partitions of a ship's hull.
+The Bulkhead pattern is a type of application design that is tolerant of failure.
+In a bulkhead architecture, elements of an application are isolated into pools so that if one fails, the others will continue to function.
+It's named after the sectioned partitions (bulkheads) of a ship's hull.
 If the hull of a ship is compromised, only the damaged section fills with water, which prevents the ship from sinking.

 Context and problem

 A cloud-based application may include multiple services, with each service having one or more consumers.
 Excessive load or failure in a service will impact all consumers of the service.

 Moreover, a consumer may send requests to multiple services simultaneously, using resources for each request.
 When the consumer sends a request to a service that is misconfigured or not responding, the resources used by the client's request may not be freed in a timely manner.
 As requests to the service continue, those resources may be exhausted.
 For example, the client's connection pool may be exhausted.
 At that point, requests by the consumer to other services are affected.
 Eventually the consumer can no longer send requests to other services, not just the original unresponsive service.

 The same issue of resource exhaustion affects services with multiple consumers.
 A large number of requests originating from one client may exhaust available resources in the service.
 Other consumers are no longer able to consume the service, causing a cascading failure effect.